-5. With the Bolt Carrier Group (BCG) forward into battery press the rear take down pin located on the left side of the lower receiver to the right.
+3. On the left-hand side of the lower receiver push the rear take down pin to the right.
 From the right side of the rifle, pull the pin outward until the detent stops any additional travel.

-6. Tilt the upper receiver forward on the front pivot pin, remove the bolt carrier (BCG) and charging handle from the upper receiver.
+4. Tip the upper receiver forward on the front pivot pin, remove the bolt carrier from the upper receiver.

-7. If desired, remove the upper receiver from the lower receiver by pushing the pivot pin on the left side of the lower receiver to the right.
+5. If desired, remove the upper receiver from the lower receiver by pushing the pivot pin on the left side of the lower receiver to the right.
 Reach to the right-hand side of the lower receiver and pull the pivot pin to the right until the detent stops any additional travel.

-8. Lift the upper receiver off of the lower receiver.
+6. Lift the upper receiver off the lower receiver.